 Many people assume that the IRS will not impose penalties if you weren't actually trying to cheat on your taxes.
-After all, taxes are complex, and mistakes happen.
-But the burden is on you to show that you acted reasonably.
-Relying on professional tax advice can be one way.
-If you can't convince the IRS, you will probably end up with penalties.
-The size of penalties varies, but they are often around 25%.
-Higher penalties and even criminal prosecution are possible in some cases.
-You might even have to prove you are right or that your mistakes were innocent.
-If the IRS believes you were trying to cheat, you could face a civil penalty of 75% or even criminal prosecution.
-And remember, most criminal tax cases start with civil audits.
+Taxes are complex, and mistakes happen.
+But the burden is on you to show that you acted reasonably (such as by relying on professional tax advice).
+If you can't, you will probably end up with penalties.

+The size of penalties varies, but often they are 25%.
+Higher penalties or even criminal prosecution is possible.
+The burden can be placed on you to prove you are right or that your mistakes were innocent.
+If the IRS believes you were trying to cheat, you could face a 75% penalty or even criminal prosecution.
+Most criminal tax cases start with civil audits.
 Innocent mistakes can often be forgiven if you can show that you tried to comply and got some advice.
-But it would be a mistake to assume that anything can be called an innocent mistake.
+But it would be a mistake to assume that just about anything can be called an innocent mistake.
 In fact, you can be attributed knowledge.

 Everyone has heard that ignorance of the law is no excuse.
 On many key tax subjects, the IRS says that with hardly any effort, you could easily learn the IRS requirements.
 The tax law draws a line between non-willful and willful, and penalties or even prosecution can hang in the balance.
 Willfulness can be shown by your knowledge of reporting requirements and your conscious choice not to comply.